HyungunKim/CarND-Behavioral-Cloning-P3/writeup_report.md

 **Also includes hacky codes to use different computers for running the simulator and neural network which I call hybrid strategy.**

 ![Hybrid strategy][image3]
+* model.ipynb to show working codes
+* model.html to show ipynb in html format.
 * hybrid_drive_unity_v2.py
 Sends image data from unity simulator and receives steering angle from hybrid_drive_server.